-A general guideline for $C{OUT}$ range is that $C{OUT}$ should be larger than the minimum required output capacitance calculated by Equation 19, and smaller than 10 times the minimum required output capacitance or 1 mF.
+A general guideline for $C{OUT}$ range is that $C{OUT}$ must be larger than the minimum required output capacitance calculated by Equation 19, and smaller than 10 times the minimum required output capacitance or 1 mF.
 In applications with $V{OUT}$ less than 3.3 V, it is critical that low ESR output capacitors are selected.
 This limits potential output voltage overshoots as the input voltage falls below the device normal operating range.
-To optimize the transient behavior a feedforward capacitor could be added in parallel with the upper feedback resistor.
-For this design example, two 47-μF,10-V, X7R ceramic capacitors are used in parallel.
+To optimize the transient behavior a feed-forward capacitor could be added in parallel with the upper feedback resistor.
+For this design example, two 47-μF, 10-V, X7R ceramic capacitors are used in parallel.

-8.2.2.7 Feedforward Capacitor
+8.2.2.7 Feed-Forward Capacitor

-The LM43601 is internally compensated and the internal R-C values are 400 k $\Omega$ and 50 pF respectively.
+The LM46001 is internally compensated and the internal R-C values are 400 k $\Omega$ and 50 pF respectively.
 Depending on the VOUT and frequency FS, if the output capacitor COUT is dominated by low ESR (ceramic types) capacitors, it could result in low phase margin.
 To improve the phase boost an external feedforward capacitor CFF can be added in parallel with RFBT.
-CFF is chosen such that phase margin is boosted at the crossover frequency without CFF.
+CFF is chosen such that phase margin is boosted at the crossover frequency that occurs with CFF removed.
 A simple estimation for the crossover frequency without CFF (fx) is shown in Equation 21, assuming COUT has very small ESR.